meam6230-course-code/chalmers26-ss/README.md

-## Chalmers Summer School on Learning and Control for Adaptive & Reactive Robots
+## Summer School on Learning and Control for Adaptive & Reactive Robots @ Chalmers University

 Chalmers University | July 6–17, 2026 | Prof. Figueroa (University of Pennsylania)